Cute Without the 'E' (Cut from the Team): Background and composition

 The origins of "Cute Without the 'E' (Cut from the Team)" trace back to a time the group visited frontman Adam Lazzara's father in North Carolina; the band had recently played a concert there.
 Although he was normally the band's drummer, Mark O'Connell was toying with an old classical guitar Lazzara had owned since childhood.
 He played a sequence of chords, which guitarist John Nolan heard and wanted to create a song with.
 It became the opening riff to "Cute Without the 'E' (Cut from the Team)".
-The track's name came from the band's friend Mike Duvan who said the phrase "cut from the team".
+The track's name came from the band's friend Mike Duvan who commonly used the phrase "cut from the team".
 It opens with a four-chord guitar intro before shifting into single-note verses.
 Sonically, the band largely took influence from the Get Up Kids and the Promise Ring while creating the song.

 The lyrics were written by Lazzara and Nolan.
 Like the other songs on the album, the pair would go to a diner near the apartment they shared to write lyrics, where they would trade notes taken from the rest of the band and compose a full song.
 The lyrics resulted from a relationship that Lazzara had recently left.
 He sarcastically refers to her as "princess" or "angel", bitterly complaining about what he saw as her being unfaithful to their relationship.
 Lazzara's ex-girlfriend was unaware he had written a song about her until after the track had already become popular in mid-2002.
 Nolan and Lazzara took rhythmic influence from rapper Jay-Z, specifically his then-latest album The Blueprint (2001), to help them fit as many lyrics in their verses as possible while remaining succinct.
 Genre-wise, the song has mainly been described as emo, but also as post-hardcore.

-"Cute Without the 'E'" and the album's other songs were all recorded at Big Blue Meenie Recording Studio in Jersey City, New Jersey with producer Sal Villanueva.
+"Cute Without the 'E'" and the other songs on its parent album, Tell All Your Friends, were all recorded at Big Blue Meenie Recording Studio in Jersey City, New Jersey with producer Sal Villanueva.
 The sessions began in late December 2001, and concluded in early January 2002.